 Two reporters show, one young, the other an old hack, his suit crumpled in the heat.
 Xavier attempts to walk past them.
 He does not want this scrutiny, but the young reporter coughs for attention.

-“Xavier Mendez, welcome home, Sir.”
-The young man addresses Miguel in error, and the old reporter groans beside him.
+“Xavier Mendez, welcome home, sir.”
+The young man addresses Miguel in error.
+The old reporter groans beside him.

-“Why are you choosing to run tomorrow after so long away?” the crumpled reporter asks him, his unshaven face staring suspiciously at the two friends.
+“Why are you choosing to run tomorrow after so long away?” the crumpled reporter asks, staring suspiciously at the two friends.

 Xavier tries to form the correct answer in his head.
-Such inane questions.
 Does it really matter?
-The sun flashes a metal reflection from the corners of the terminal building and he is distracted.
+The sun flashes a metal reflection from the corners of the building and he is distracted.
 The young reporter coughs and Xavier looks the older one straight in the eye.

 They stay at the International.
 Miguel gives Xavier his shot and advises him to sleep.
 He dreams of Eva and Ellie back home and wakes at dawn the following day.
 Xavier sees his friend sleeping in the twin bed beside him.
 He leaves Miguel asleep to have breakfast alone in the restaurant downstairs.
 In cool surroundings, he marvels that he is here.
 As a child, he could only dream of standing on this marbled foyer.
 Anger burns in his heart but quickly leaves him.
 This trip seems somehow pointless now.

-Miguel is pacing when he gets back, but Xavier dismisses his fears, saying he is alright, and seeks refuge in the bathroom to take another shower.
-After lunch, Miguel checks Xavier’s pressure and heart rate, and gives him a booster injection.
+Miguel is pacing when he gets back.
+Xavier dismisses his fears, saying that he is alright.
+He seeks refuge in the bathroom to take another shower.
+After lunch, Miguel checks Xavier’s pressure and heart rate and gives him a booster injection.
 Miguel is anxious, but Xavier ignores him as he swallows the pills though they stick in his throat.
 He lies down to take a final nap before the race.
 Miguel leaves him to go downstairs.
 Outside the sky is clearest blue and the sun reflects against the blue rivers that course through the city, shining darkly in the midday sun.